Difficulty

 - Attach it with two screws through the uprights.

-- Next, attach two 2x4x3-inch pieces below the first rung, flat and flush with the sides and end of the upright.
+- Attach two 2x4x3-inch pieces below the first rung, flat and flush with the sides and end of the upright.
 These will be the feet.
 Drill pilot holes in these small pieces to avoid splitting the wood.

-- On each side, place a spacer above the rung, so it makes a 1 1/2-inch gap between the next pieces.
+- Place a spacer above the rung on each side, so it makes a 1 1/2-inch gap between the next pieces.

-- With one end against the spacer, place a 2x4x24” flat against each upright, flush with the edges.
+- Place a 2x4x24-inch piece flat against each upright, flush with the edges.

-- Fasten the 2x4x24s” with 4 screws two from the outside and two from the inside.
+- Fasten the 2x4x24s with 4 screws, placing two from the outside and two from the inside.

-- Then place the next rung directly on top of the interior supports and secure it with two screws through the uprights and into each end.
+- Place the next rung directly on top of the interior supports and secure it with two screws through the uprights and into each end.

 - Place the spacer on each rung again and install the next 18-inch interior support.

-- Follow this procedure for all three upright supports with the 16-3/8” interior supports, and the top rung should be 1-1/2” from the end of the upright.
+- Follow this procedure for all three upright supports using the 16-3/8-inch interior supports.
+The top rung should be 1 1/2-inch from the end of the upright.
 Repeat this process to build a total of three.

 Tip: Nails or screws can be used.
 Glue isn’t necessary but can be used if it you want.
-Fasteners should be rated for pressure treated lumber, regular screws or nails will corrode.
+Fasteners should be rated for pressure treated lumber,as regular screws or nails will corrode.

 Stand Up the Shelf

-- Now, place four 2x4x8 studs on your work surface, with the ends flush.
+- Place four 2x4x8 studs on your work surface, with the ends flush.

 - Measure 48 inches to the center and lay a scrap of 2x4 across all four, using a square to make sure it’s straight.